Imperal Docs

 Pitfall 3 — always setting auto_action regardless of active note.

-If sidebar sets auto_action unconditionally, every SSE-triggered sidebar re-fetch re-opens the first note in the overlay, overwriting whatever the user has open.
-Guard: if not active_note_id and notes: (production pattern from notes/panels.py).
+If sidebar sets auto_action unconditionally, every event-triggered sidebar re-fetch re-opens the first note in the overlay, overwriting whatever the user has open.
+Guard: if not active_note_id and notes:.

 Pitfall 4 — expecting return None to suppress the overlay.

-If editor returns None when note_id is empty, the first auto_action dispatch (before any note is selected) sets centerOverlay(null) — the overlay never opens.
-Use ui.Empty() to keep the slot usable.
+If editor returns None when note_id is empty, the first auto_action dispatch (before any note is selected) leaves the overlay empty and it never opens.
+Return ui.Empty() to keep the slot usable.

 Where to extend

-• Back button: always add a "Back to list" button in the overlay editor that calls ui.Call("__panel__sidebar", view="").
-The the overlay clear-on-navigate rule check on "sidebar" closes the overlay — there is no explicit ui.Close() action in the SDK (Q8 — verified-stable).
+• Back button: always add a "Back to list" button in the overlay editor that navigates back to the sidebar (ui.Call("__panel__sidebar", view="")); navigating away from the overlay panel closes it — there is no explicit ui.Close() action in the SDK.

-• New-item creation: ui.Call("__panel__editor", note_id="new") is the production pattern (notes/panels.py).
+• New-item creation: ui.Call("__panel__editor", note_id="new") is the common pattern.
 Your editor handles the "new" sentinel value and creates the item inline.

 Layout 3 — Multi-tab right panel